boxen/boxen/README.md

 Sometimes it's not possible to follow these rules, but try hard.

+## Projects from the CLI

+We use a totally awful hack to do from-the-cli project installs of projects.
+We create a file in "$BOXEN_HOME/repodir" called .projects, with a single line.
+That line is made up of projects separated by commas.
+We then read that into a Puppet fact in Puppet-land, and that checks for classes that match those project names, and includes them in the catalog.

+We can't pass a `FACTER_` env var because sudo has `env_reset` and we can't just modify the sudoers file due to a chicken-egg problem.

 ## Hooks

 0. All hooks must be in the namespace `Boxen::Hook::MyThing`.